bravenseet/Chatbot-Internship/README.md

 # Internal Chatbot
-An chatbot template that allows for reference of documentation in a WebUI interface This project was created for my internship at GAO Capital.
+An chatbot template that allows for reference of documentation in a WebUI.
+This project was created for my internship at GAO Capital.
 The purpose of this project was to help integrate new interns into the company by letting them use a chatbot to ask questions.

 # Downloading and usage